cmsc426/cmsc426.github.io/gtsam.md

 **However, in the most general case one would need to stick to solving the PnP problem.**

+The project you are solving is closely related to [Nitin's Masters Thesis](https://drive.google.com/file/d/0B-6qEdcGmuD8bkl4MmpnTXI4RXM/view?usp=sharing) at the University of Pennsylvania.
+The concepts used in the Thesis are also presented in Nitin's [ICRA paper](http://www.cis.upenn.edu/~kostas/mypub.dir/pfrommer17icra.pdf).
+More details about the project can also be found on the [project website](https://daniilidis-group.github.io/penncosyvio/).

 - Data given
 - Factor graph explained
 - Cite PennCOSYVIO paper